alexanderswift/public-gigacom/Ice_Cream_and_Unicorns.md

 ## ISP promised and delivers Gigabit over single-pair copper!

 Yes, I was sceptical of the claims too but **TL;DR**.
-It's Gigabit fast, reliable and IMHO it's a technology approach the NBN could have used for FTTB apartment complexes from the beginning.
+It's Gigabit fast, reliable and IMHO it's a technology approach the NBN could have used for apartment complexes from the beginning.

 ### Who is player 1❓

-An enthusiast level rusty ex-ISP network engineer and ~15 years ago I stopped cat herding for an ISP/telco and started herding cats a public cloud company because they said '*we are fanatical about support*', so yes average customer support gets my back up, but anyway the point of mentioning this is those ISP/telco fundamentals of a **[Paper Shop That Never Delivers Papers](https://en.wikipedia.org/wiki/OSI_model),** the **beer truck analogy** of packets and transmission,  **Internet speed = distance/time (frequency )** and **💩 in 💩 out** has not been forgotten.
+An enthusiast level rusty ex-ISP network engineer and ~15 years ago I stopped cat herding for an ISP/telco and started herding cats a public cloud company because they said '*we are fanatical about support*', so yes average customer support gets my back up, but anyway the point of mentioning this is those ISP/telco fundamentals of a **[Paper Shop That Never Delivers Papers](https://en.wikipedia.org/wiki/OSI_model),** the **beer truck analogy** of packets and transmission,  **Internet speed = distance/time (frequency )** and that **💩 in = 💩 out** has not been forgotten.

 ### Previous ISP 👋: